• Skip to main content

 Sleep deprivation is linked to weight gain, heart disease, high blood pressure, hormone disruption, and an increased risk in chronic illness.
 But perhaps most dangerous is the impact that a lack of sleep can have on a person’s mental health—especially when they are already struggling with grief.
 The combination of grief and sleep deprivation can lead to fatigue, depression, clumsiness, moodiness, irritability, and confusion.
 If you are grieving and it’s affecting your sleep, revisit your sleep routines and adjust them according to your current needs.

-Redo the Room
+Redo the Room to Aid in Sleep Disruption

 If you’ve lost your spouse, your cozy bedroom can suddenly feel like a cell of memories.
 While watching TV or surfing the web may be helpful evening distractions, doing it right before bed actually prevents the brain from releasing hormones that help the body fall asleep.
 It may be best to remove these electronics from the bedroom and refrain from using a phone or tablet before bedtime.
 Instead, outfitting your bedroom with sleep-friendly gadgets can make it more comfortable and conducive to sleep.